The information in this article applies to:

 Attic walls are often found on the Attic floor, but can be generated on other floors, as well, and if needed, you can specify a regular wall as an Attic Wall.

-When you Rebuild Walls/Floors/Ceilings, all Attic Walls in the plan are deleted and rebuilt unless Auto Rebuild Attic Walls is also checked in the General Wall Defaults dialog.
+When you Rebuild Walls/Floors/Ceilings, all Attic Walls in the plan are deleted and rebuilt unless Auto Rebuild Attic Walls is not checked in the General Wall Defaults dialog.

 There are several ways to handle attic walls.
 You can either combine them with the wall below, turn off their display completely, and even turn off their automatic generation.